Proposal Submission Details

 Participants will intentionally engage the audience and solicit comments and questions.
 The discussion will include a minimum of two and maximum of three presenters.
 One of the presenters will be identified as the "chair" of the discussion to introduce the topic and presenters and facilitate discussion between the presenters and audience.

 Posters are in a format that allows for extended discussion of the presentation with the author.
 They use illustrative materials placed on a poster (maximum 4' x 4') with tables, graphs, and data.
-The text of the summary submitted should include a statement of the problem, subjects used, procedure, results, and conclusions.
+The text of the summary submitted should include the background, methods, results, and conclusions.
 While TPA will supply poster board to which you can tack your materials, authors must provide their own illustrative materials not to exceed 4’x4’.
 NO exceptions will be made.
 Given that most colleges and universities closed their doors in mid-March, scientific experiments may have been interrupted.
 Theoretical papers and literature reviews will also be accepted.

 Accepted posters will be judged by the Texas Psychological Foundation Board Members.
 Cash awards will be given to first, second, and third place winners.